My name is Gazelle Sharmahd I’m your Dossier Leader

 The Islamic Republic's persecution of Bahais is institutionalized in law, policy, and religious authority — making it qualitatively distinct from other forms of minority repression that may be inconsistently applied or subject to political fluctuation.
 The persecution of Bahais is consistent, comprehensive, and explicitly sanctioned by the highest levels of state religious authority.
 It affects every aspect of life — from birth registration and marriage to burial, from access to education and employment to the right to practice religious observance without criminal consequence.

 1980–1988 — Execution Campaign Over 200 Bahais were executed in the first decade of the Islamic Republic, including the entire nine-member National Spiritual Assembly of Iran in 1980 and its replacement body in 1981.
-Executions were carried out specifically for Bahai religious leadership and belief, constituting religiously motivated killing documented by the UN Special Rapporteur on Freedom of Religion.
+Executions were carried out specifically for Bahai religious leadership and belief.

 2008–Present — BIHE Raids The Bahá'í Institute for Higher Education — created to provide university-level education to Bahai students banned from Iranian universities — has been repeatedly raided.
 Dozens of faculty members have been imprisoned for teaching.
-Students who complete BIHE degrees cannot use them within Iran.
 The campaign targets the community's ability to educate its own children.

 05